Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 ---

 "**Helloooo!
 Umon!
 Uuuumon?!** Where is Umon?"
-Riku immediately shouted for attention entering the building, impatiently.
+Immediately entering the cabin, Tora called out loudly for his Unclepon, impatiently.

+"Who is that?
+Who is noisy while I do my work? **Tora!** This big surprise!"
+Kids today, so impatient.
+He came out and eyed the group until he found the only Nopon in the group.

 ![Umon](images/073_umon.jpg)

-Umon did hear, "Who is that?
-Who is noisy while I do my work?
-Tora!
-This big surprise!"
-He was talking before he eyed the Nopon calling for him.

 "Long time no see, Unclepon!"